-(c) Any Director who is absent for two consecutive meetings without reasonable cause, may be removed from office and the corresponding Member Club requested to elect a replacement.
+(c) Any Director who is absent for two consecutive meetings without reasonable cause may be removed, and replaced, following the procedures of Bylaw 29.

 Questions arising at a meeting of the Directors and committee of Directors shall be decided by a majority of votes.

 No resolution proposed at a meeting of Directors or committee of Directors need be seconded and the chairman of a meeting may move or propose a resolution.